Carl J. Domino

-Carl J. Domino (born April 15, 1944) is a former member of the Florida House of Representatives, representing the 83rd district from 2002 to 2010.
+Carl Joseph Domino (born April 15, 1944) is a former member of the Florida House of Representatives, representing the 83rd district from 2002 to 2010.
 He was the Republican nominee for the United States House of Representatives in Florida's 18th congressional district in 2014 but was defeated by Patrick Murphy.

 Education

 Domino received his bachelor's degree in accounting from Florida State University in 1966.
 He received his MBA from Harvard University in 1972.
-In 2014, at the age of 70, Domino obtained a law degree from Nova Southeastern University's Shepard Broad College of Law.
+In 2014, at the age of 70, Domino obtained a Juris Doctor degree from Nova Southeastern University's Shepard Broad College of Law.

 Career

 Domino is a former officer in the U.S. Navy.
 He began his career as an investment manager in 1972.
 He started Carl Domino Associates in 1987, which was renamed Northern Trust Value Investors (NTVI) in 2000.
 Domino serves as president of NTVI, which has $3.5 billion of assets under management.